 - Is

-- What if my host only supports one?: Most modern hosts support both with auto-redirect.
-If yours does not, switch hosts or front it with Cloudflare to handle the redirect.
+- What if my host only supports one name?
+Most modern hosts (Vercel, Firebase, Netlify, Cloudflare Pages) support both with an auto-redirect.
+If yours does not, front the domain with Cloudflare and add a Redirect Rule.

 Related